 Hawaiian Umbrella Tree Care Guide

 Schefflera arboricola – also known as Dwarf Schefflera – is a native of Taiwan and grows in tropical and subtropical regions as a shrub or small tree.
 In the ground, the tree may grow to 10-25 feet tall.
-This plant is often used for bonsai because of its unique look and ease of care, as well as its ability to be grown indoors.
+The Dwarf Umbrella Tree is often used for bonsai because of its unique look and ease of care, as well as its ability to be grown indoors.

 The compound leaves on this dwarf cultivar are dark green and glossy and form a little umbrella shape, almost like a tiny palm tree.
 The trunk is slender, light tannish to gray, and develops an interesting aged wood look over time, especially if aerial roots form.

 The Hawaiian Umbrella loves balmy temperatures and should not be exposed to air under 59 degrees Fahrenheit.
-The ideal range for this plant is 64-71 degrees.
+For proper Umbrella Tree care, the ideal range for this plant is 64-71 degrees.
 It will enjoy some time outside in the summer but be sure to bring it back inside once the cool fall weather sets in.
 When indoors S. arboricola should be given plenty of time in a sunny window.
 The more light it receives, the smaller the leaves will be and the better the trunk development.
 Too little light could cause it to become leggy, which is not conducive to bonsai formation.

 Water this species often enough to prevent it from completely drying out, but don't allow the roots to soak.
 Run water into the pot until it starts draining out the bottom, in order to prevent salt buildup.
 If you want aerial roots to form use a humidity tray, as the higher the humidity level the better chance that the plant will produce these fascinating roots.

-Feed this bonsai a regular houseplant fertilizer at half-strength, once a week.
+Feed the Hawaiian Umbrella bonsai a regular houseplant fertilizer at half-strength, once a week.
 Water the tree thoroughly prior to feeding.
 Decrease feeding frequency to monthly during the winter.
 Some experts advocate a low nitrogen bonsai mixture as excess nitrogen may stimulate leaves to grow larger.

 Styles – the Hawaiian Umbrella is best suited for upright styles that utilize a large canopy of foliage.
 Because the woody parts of the tree aren't actually true wood (there is no wood core and growth rings do not develop) it may not take well to wiring or drastic repositioning of branches.
 Because of the banyan appearance of the roots, and particularly if aerial roots are present, Schefflera makes for amazing group arrangements or multiple trunk styles.
 Root over rock is also easy with this specimen and the results can be visually stunning.